iafonov/cosmonaut/README.md

 # Learn C the über hard way

-Fast multithreaded web server written in C. Just for fun.
+Fast web server/framework written in C. Just for fun.

+## API

+The server has endpoints that could be used either directly or as an interface to another higher-level frameworks

 ## Lifecycle